|Monday:||7:30 AM - 5:30 PM|

 To see your suspension system, you'll have to look under your vehicle.
 Anything that connects the wheels to the vehicle's frame is part of the suspension system.
 They're heavy-duty parts that work hard while you're driving and take a lot of wear and tear.
 Because of this, you should have your technician at Affordable Transmissions look at them once a year as part of your preventive maintenance routine.
 A good time for it is every time you get your alignment checked.

 If your suspension is in trouble, you often feel it in how your vehicle drives.
-If the vehicle pulls to one side or wanders, if the steering is erratic, if your ride isn't as smooth as it should be, or if your vehicle handles poorly, you should get a check of your suspension system.
+You should get a check of your suspension system: if the vehicle pulls to one side or wanders, if the steering is erratic, if your ride isn't as smooth as it should be, or if your vehicle handles poorly.
 Uneven tire wear can also indicate worn parts in your suspension system.
 If your shocks are leaking oil then they definitely need to be replaced.
 All in all, if you don't feel in control when you're driving, go get your suspension inspected.

 Shocks and struts wear out.
 Wheel bearings may need to be repacked every few years.
 Some parts of your suspension may need to be lubricated whenever you change your oil.
 Preventive maintenance is the key to keeping your vehicle under control.
-Good car care can prevent accidents for MINNEAPOLIS drivers.
+Good care can prevent accidents for PRINCETON drivers.

 If you are in an accident, even a minor one, it can damage your suspension system or knock your wheels out of alignment.
 Even hitting a curb, pothole or large rock can damage your suspension.
 A wheel balancing or alignment won't correct a suspension problem, and after any suspension work, you may need to get an alignment.

-At Affordable Transmissions, we advise MINNEAPOLIS drivers never to procrastinate repairs to their suspension system.
+At Affordable Transmissions, we advise PRINCETON drivers never to procrastinate on getting their suspension system repaired.
 A damaged suspension system can lead to loss of control of a vehicle in an emergency situation and serious accidents.

-Potholes are unsightly nuisances around MINNEAPOLIS, but they're also a major cause of suspension damage for MINNEAPOLIS vehicles.
-To avoid this, MINNEAPOLIS drivers should always keep their tires properly inflated.
+Potholes are unsightly nuisances around PRINCETON, but they're also a major cause of suspension damage for PRINCETON vehicles.
+To avoid this, PRINCETON drivers should always keep their tires properly inflated.
 This gives the tires maximum resiliency.
-When you're driving around the MINNEAPOLIS area, avoid potholes if possible.
+When you're driving around the PRINCETON area, avoid potholes if possible.
 If you can't avoid one, then slow down before driving over it.
 Slower speeds limit pothole damage.
 But if you're a little late detecting a pothole, don't brake on top of it.
 This will throw the vehicle's weight forward and increase the damage.

 The suspension system may not be pretty to look at, but it provides you with a safe, comfortable ride — as long as you maintain it properly.
 You don't have to show it off, but you should be proud of it.

 A vehicle's suspension system is tough.
-It can last for years and tens of thousands of miles for MINNEAPOLIS drivers.
+It can last for years and after lots of driving for PRINCETON drivers.
 But it can be damaged quickly by hitting a pothole, curb or rock, and it can wear more quickly if you frequently drive off-road or on bumpy roads.
 A workhorse vehicle — one that hauls heavy loads — is also going to be hard on its suspension system.

 The springs in the suspension system are heavy-duty and rarely break or wear out.
 Shock absorbers are tough, too, but they will wear out.